srinikhil0/ProjectEuler-py/README.md

-# PersonalProjects
+# Project Euler in py
-In this repository there are so many mini projects will be added frequently
+In this repository there are solutions for project euler